 - 17 November: Javed Iqbal Vani (Delhi): Regulating Vagabonds: Religious Violence and the Governance of Public Order in Late Colonial India

-- 24 November: Frances Houghton (Manchester): Medical Care, Masculinity, and Ship's Doctors in the Royal Navy during the Second World War *
+- 24 November: Frances Houghton (Manchester): Navigating Naval Medicine: Ships’ Doctors and the Boundaries of Medical Power in the Royal Navy during the Second World War *

-- 1 December: Emily Rutherford (Columbia): Gender Trouble in Interwar Student Life
+- 1 December: Emily Rutherford (Oxford): Gender Trouble in British Interwar Student Life

 - 8 December: Greg Woolf (London): Migration and Mobility within the Ancient Mediterranean World.
 Question of Scale and Structure *